 - No medical exam required; approval is based on a short health questionnaire.

-- Ideal for seniors in reasonably good health who want fast, permanent coverage.
+- Ideal for seniors in reasonable health who want fast, permanent coverage.

 - Offers predictable premiums and a guaranteed death benefit.